-One of the things I love about living in Florida is that our winters tend to be quite reasonable.
-And by reasonable, I mean I can wear flip-flops pretty much any day of the year.
+One of the things I love about living in Florida is that our winters tend to be quite delightful.
+And by delightful, I mean I can wear flip-flops pretty much any day of the year.
 It also means I don’t have to worry much about casting resin in cold temperatures.
 But I know many of you aren’t so lucky, so here are a few of my cold weather resin casting tips.

-Before we get into that, there are some resin basics you need to know:
+But before we get into that, there are some resin basics you need to know:

 When you buy two-part resin, it comes in two bottles: resin and hardener.
 When you mix them together, a chemical reaction occurs that produces heat.
 This is what causes your resin to harden.
 The ideal room temperature for this to happen is 70 to 75 degrees F. That’s not so difficult to achieve during the summer, but during the winter, it can be challenging.